Bendix Corporation: Avionics, military and government

 During World War II, Bendix was contracted to make engine order telegraphs for the United States Navy.

-Washing machines
+Washing machines and name licensing

 Although popularly connected to washing machines, the Bendix Corporation itself never manufactured them.
-In 1936, the company licensed its name to Bendix Home Appliances, another South Bend company, for a 25% stake in the company.
+In 1936, the company licensed its name to Bendix Home Appliances, another South Bend company founded by Judson Sayre, for a 25% stake in the company.

-In 1937, Bendix Home Appliances, Inc was the first company to market a domestic automatic washing machine.
-Although sales were initially slow, the benefits of an automatic machine soon began to spread by word-of-mouth.
-Sales started to climb, so that by the time the USA entered World War II, a total of 330,000 units had been sold.
-In common with other washing machine manufacturers, production ceased during the war, but resumed in 1946.
-Total sales reached 2,000,000 by 1950.